Pinafore/cl1-hw/project/project.md

 Final Presentation
 ======================

-The final presentation will be an eight minute video.
-In the final presentation you will:
+The final presentation will be a poster session.
+Your poster should:

 * Explain what you did